Coronavirus: changes to services

 - in the longer term, perhaps if you become ill and can no longer make decisions.

-The type of power of attorney you need partly depends on whether you have mental capacity.
+The type of power of attorney you need depends on what type of decisions you would like it to cover, and whether you would like the attorney to act while you still have mental capacity.
 This is the ability to make and communicate decisions when they need to be made.
 You may want the peace of mind of knowing that someone you have chosen will be involved in making decisions for you if you lose this ability.